This amendment reduces the buffer between the annual catch limit and annual catch target for the federal for-hire component for red snapper to 9%.

-Implemented June 2006, this amendment establishes a limited access system on for-hire reef fish and coastal migratory pelagics permits.
+This amendment establishes a limited access system on for-hire reef fish and coastal migratory pelagics permits.
 Permits are renewable and transferable in the same manner as currently prescribed for such permits.
 The Council will have a periodic review at least every 10 years on the effectiveness of the limited access system.

 This amendment established a one-fish recreational bag limit for red grouper; a closed recreational season for red, gag, and black grouper from February 15 – March 15 ; and prohibits captain and crew of for-hire vessels from retaining grouper when under charter.
 The purpose of the amendment is to return red grouper landings to levels specified in the red grouper rebuilding plan, and prevent or minimize impacts on gag and other grouper resulting from more restrictive recreational red grouper regulations.

 This final rule is effective July 17, 2006.

 This final rule is effective December 18, 2006.